Our Graduate or Internship Programs follow a slightly different recruitment process. See the process here.

 If you are proceeding to the next round in the recruitment process, you’ll receive a call from one of our recruiters to find out more information about you.

-Some roles use a video interview for the first round.
+Some roles use a one-way video interview for the first round.
 Your recruiter will let you know if you are going to be completing a video interview and will help prepare you with further information.

 The information generated from this assessment, in combination with the other information gathered during the selection process, will be used to assist us in ensuring we have a comprehensive view of the match between you and the position you have applied for.

 There is no pass or fail for the psychometric assessment.